For more videos on Tax Deeds, check out our YouTube Channel

 Once the title is quieted by receiving a final judgment removing all clouds that are inferior to the tax deed, and you've paid the surviving liens, you can get title insurance coverage on your Tax Deed property.
 This allows you to sell the property via Warranty Deed, expanding your potential buyer base exponentially.
 (All traditional mortgage lenders and most private lenders require their borrowers to have warranty deeds).
 If you do not have a quiet title, you've just limited your potential buyer pool to investors, who will absolutely not give you the best price offer for the property.
 Additionally, you just limited the available lender pool to refinance the property, delaying further acquisitions by years!

 If you're ready to maximize the value of your Tax Deed, contact Natalia@lcolawfl.com to get your Tax Deed title quieted FAST.
-All cases are filed within 24 business hours of payment for your investment.
+Cases are filed as quickly as 48 business hours after receipt of payment.